 Privatization, Surveillance and Rising Inequality: Education Disinvestment and the Dispossession of Youth.
 Invited lecture for panel: The Politics of Schooling: Privatization, Surveillance and Inequality in Public Education.
 Invited Lecture.
 Montclair State University, March 26, 2014.

 Race, Reintegration and (Un)Accountability: The School-to-Prison Pipeline and Restorative Justice.
 Invited Symposium.
 American Educational Research Association Annual Meeting, Vancouver, April 2012

 Race, Reintegration and Accountability: Ethnographic Narratives of Court-Involved Youth.
 Invited panel.
 Toward an Ethnography of (Un)Accountability: Race, High-Stakes Testing, and the Anthropology of Public Policy.
 American Anthropological Association 110th Annual Meeting, Montreal, November 2011.

 Restoring Justice amid Politics of Denial: Contradictions of a Restorative Ethnographic Encounter.
 Panel.
 Local Crime Prevention: Strategies for Safe Spaces.
 Reclaiming the City: Building a Just and Sustainable Future.
 Urban Affairs Association Annual Meeting, New Orleans, Louisiana, March 2011.

 Restorative Justice in the Age of Color Blindness: Structural Violence and the Politics of Denial.
-Panel.
+Panel Presentation.
 Black Youth, Restorative Justice and the Psychology of Development.
 The State of African American and African Diaspora Studies: Methodology, Pedagogy, and Research.
 The Schomburg Center for Research in Black Culture and the Institute for Research on the African Diaspora in the Americas and the Caribbean, New York, January 2011.